Rob-Mundy/p4-weddingapp/README.md

   + USER STORY: Understand the website - As a **First Time Visitor** I can **understand what the site offers** so that **I can decide whether to register**
       + The [landing page](/static/images/home_page_hero_and_signup_login.png) for the first time user clearly states the potential benefit to the user that your "Wedding plans..." will be "...made easy" as well as describing the features that the fully-fledged site will offer.
 See [Features](#features) for details.
   + USER STORY: Social Links - As a **First Time Visitor** I can **view social media account links** so that **I can get a better appreciation for the company and get in contact**
       + A [Footer section with social links](/static/images/footer_with_social_links.png) can be found at the bottom of every page in a familiar and consistent position.
-Users will social recognise the icons and unerstand they are clickable due to the change in colour when hovered over by the cursor.
+Users will recognise the social media icons and understand they are clickable due to the change in colour when hovered over by the cursor.
   + USER STORY: Register Account - As a **First Time Visitor** I can **easily register my account** so that **I can access site functionality**
-      + First time users will encounter large and prominent buttons on the home page asking them to "Sign Up".
+      + First-time users will encounter large and prominent buttons on the home page asking them to "Sign Up".
 They are positioned directly below the website's statement of intent so that a user can make a decision and sign up without having to move around the screen.
       + Users are also able to sign up via a link in the navigation bar that disappears after authentication.

 Returning Users
   + USER STORY: Easy Navigation - As a **Site User** I can **easily navigate the site** so that **I don't get stuck**
       + The navigation header (navbar) is situated at the top of each page, consistent with most websites.
-      + To improve the user experience, the navbar is responsive and collapses to a hamburger icon on smaller screens so as not to take up too much screen real estate.
+      + To improve the user experience, the navbar is responsive and collapses to a hamburger icon on smaller screens.
       + The navbar headings vary depending on the user's journey through the site.
 See [Features](#features) for details.
   + USER STORY: View user-specific content - As a **Site User** I can **view my user-specific guestlist** so that **I don't accidentally contact people I don't know**
       + Filters are applied to the class-based views so that only objects relating to the authenticated user are displayed.
       + 404 errors are returned if the user attempts to access an event or guest id that relates to another user.
-  + USER STORY: Create Wedding Event - As a **Site Admin** I can **create an event** so that **I can access site functionality**
+  + USER STORY: Create Wedding Event - As a **Site User** I can **create an event** so that **I can access site functionality**
     + The first time authenticated user can navigate to the event creation page via the "Create Event" button on the homepage.
 The user is then presented with a simple form requesting that they enter the Event name, Event date and Event time.
     ![Create Event](/static/images/create_event_form.png)
     + Form validation via Crispy Forms ensures all fields are populated and adhere to the Event model's specifications (see [Full Testing](#full-testing) for details).